-It appears there were several versions of this song, as well as several ways of playing the game.
-One source was able to give me the following words as she remembered them from her childhood:
+It appears there were several versions of this song.
+The source gave me the following words as she remembered them from her childhood:

 Koko wa doko no hosomichi ja?